-A package in R programming language is a unit that provides required functionalities that can be utilized by loading it into the R environment.
-A list of R Packages is similar to a library in C, C++ or Java.
+A R programming language package provides required functionalities that can be utilized by loading it into the R environment.
+A list of R Packages is similar to a library in C, C++, or Java.
 So, essentially, a package can have numerous functionalities like functions, constants, etc. that we will allow the user to utilize them in the context of a particular problem.
 In R, a requisite package can be loaded using library() function.
 In case, a package is not present, then it can be installed using the install.packages() function.
 Packages make seemingly difficult tasks easy through its ready-made functionalities.

 What are R Packages?